feigao1/AC_CF/README.md

 # AC_CF
-Active-Controlled Trial Design with a Counterfactual Placebo
+This repository includes the simulation/computation codes for the manuscript Active-Controlled Trial Design for HIV Prevention Trials with a Counterfactual Placebo Fei Gao, Holly Janes, Susan Buchbinder, Deborah Donnell